 Mentored Teaching Fellows are Ph.D. students who complete the 14-session CET Future Faculty Teaching Institute and preparation meetings with their faculty mentor in the fall semester, and teach a course as an instructor of record in the spring semester with continued support from CET and faculty mentor meetings.

 Students: Contact your chair, dean’s office, or faculty mentor if you wish to be nominated as a Mentored Teaching Fellow.
 Appointments are made by your school.

-Criteria for Selection of Mentored Teaching Fellows
+Criteria for Appointment of Mentored Teaching Fellows

 Appointed students must meet all the following criteria.